dmit4git/full-plate/README.md

 For development, use `dev` profile with `docker compose`:
 `docker compose --profile dev --build --detach`
 This will:
+* start container with PostgreSQL database listening on default port 5432
-* start PostgreSQL database container
+  * start container with PostgreSQL test database listening on port 5433
 * start Dozzle container to show containers logs at [localhost:8080](http://localhost:8080)
 * start Nginx container to forward port 80 calls to port 3000 (default React dev server port)
    * Nginx will also forward all `/webapi` calls to the WebApi backend (port 10090)